 Toilets: Yes, on both floors

 Author: Homegirl London.
 Photographs: Homegirl London and restaurant.
 Thanks: Jenny Harris for inviting us to dine and sending information plus pictures.
-Thanks Homeboy for dining with me this morning.
-Disclosure: My meal was paid for by the restaurant and it’s very much appreciated.
+Thanks, Homeboy for dining with me this morning.
+Disclosure: Our meal was free which is why this article has been labelled as an Advert.